-Expats just arriving in Seoul may struggle to see why someone would want to leave the city over a weekend.
-With such a variety of trendy cafés, shows, eateries, and cultural events, Seoul certainly is a city that can keep any expat satisfied.
+Expats just arriving in Seoul may struggle to see why someone would want to leave the city.
+With such a variety of trendy cafés, shows, eateries, and cultural events, Seoul can certainly keep any expat satisfied.

-However, the thrill of exploring local neighbourhoods may subside after a while.
-Expats could find themselves then needing a break from the crowded streets and air pollution that comes with living in the city.
+That said, the thrill of exploring local neighbourhoods may subside after a while.
+Expats could find themselves needing a break from the crowded streets and air pollution that comes with living in the city.

-South Korea has many transportation options.
-The country is well connected with buses, trains, and high-speed trains.
-This makes it possible for visitors to cross the country from one side to the other in as little as three-and-a-half hours.
+Luckily, heading out of Seoul for the weekend is easier than ever due to South Korea's many transportation options.
+The country is well connected with buses and trains, making it possible for visitors to cross the country in as little as three and a half hours.
 Without much effort, expats can visit beaches, traditional cities, or even Japan.

 Weekend breaks from Seoul

-As the second largest Korean city, Busan is a popular weekend destination for most expats.
+As the second-largest Korean city, Busan is a popular weekend destination for many expats.
 The city is known for its beaches, seafood markets and cultural villages.
-With Busan being in the south, it boasts much better weather than Seoul.
+Being in the south, Busan also boasts great weather.

-Travellers on a budget can get to Busan by taking an inter-city bus.
-There are various buses to choose from with the most expensive being the new ‘premium buses’.
-However, even the most expensive bus ticket is still much cheaper than high-speed trains.
-Buses typically depart from Gyeongbu Bus Terminal.
-The trip takes about five hours with stops along the way.
+Those travelling on a budget can get to Busan by taking an inter-city bus.
+There are various buses to choose from, with the most expensive being the ‘premium buses’.
+That said, even the priciest bus ticket is still cheaper than taking the high-speed train, which takes less than three hours to get to Busan.
+Buses typically depart from Gyeongbu Bus Terminal and the trip takes about five hours, with stops along the way.

-Top expat destinations in Busan include Gwangalli and Haeundae beach.
-The aquarium at Haeundae beach is a great spot for expats travelling with children.
-Expats looking for cultural experiences can visit Haedong Yonggungsa – the only seaside temple in Korea, and Gamcheon cultural village.
-Food-driven travellers need to stop at the Jagalchi Market to experience seafood Korean style, or sample Korean street food at the Gukje Market.
+Top expat destinations in Busan include Gwangalli and Haeundae Beach, with the aquarium at Haeundae Beach being a highly recommended spot for expats travelling with children.
+Expats seeking cultural experiences can visit Haedong Yonggungsa, the only seaside temple in Korea, and Gamcheon cultural village.
+Foodies should definitely stop at the Gukje Market for a true taste of Korean street food, or the Jagalchi Market to experience seafood Korean style.

-Expats hoping to learn about South Korea’s history will find the ancient capital, Gyeongju, fascinating.
-A day trip to Gyeongju will allow expats to learn about the cultures and traditions of the ancient Silla Kingdom.
-It’s also a great trip for someone who simply wants to unwind and escape the skyscrapers and noise of the larger South Korean cities.
+Expats hoping to learn about South Korean history will find the ancient capital, Gyeongju, fascinating.
+A day trip to Gyeongju allows them to learn about the culture and traditions of the ancient Silla Kingdom.
+This is a great getaway for those wanting to unwind and escape the skyscrapers and noise of the larger South Korean cities.

-The town’s historic area was designated a UNESCO World Cultural Heritage site in 2000 and is now referred to as “the museum without walls”.
-Some of the top sites in Gyeongju include the Donggung palace, Wolji pond, Gyochon Hanok Village, and Bulguksa temple.
-Gyeongju is easy to navigate on foot or bicycle.
-Sites that are further away can be accessed by taxi or by taking a local bus.
+The town’s historic area was designated a UNESCO World Cultural Heritage site in 2000 and has since been referred to as “the museum without walls”.
+Some top sites in Gyeongju include the Donggung Palace, Wolji Pond, Gyochon Hanok Village, and Bulguksa temple.
+While Gyeongju is easy to navigate on foot or by bicycle, sites that are further away can be accessed by taxi or by taking a local bus.

-One of the most popular trips for expats is going to Japan.
-This is especially true for long weekends or extended public holidays like Chuseok (the annual harvest festival that usually takes place in September or October).
+A trip to Japan is definitely one of the most popular travel options for expats in Seoul.
+This is especially true for long weekends or extended public holidays, such as Chuseok (the annual harvest festival that usually takes place in September or October).

-What makes this an easy trip is the fact that many expats won’t need a visa.
-Expats from the UK, USA, Canada, New Zealand and Australia are entitled to 90 days visa-free and should get their passport stamped on arrival.
-Expats are advised to double-check whether or not they would need a visa before planning this trip though.
+What makes travelling to Japan so easy is the fact that many expats won’t need a visa.
+Expats from the UK, USA, Canada, New Zealand and Australia are entitled to 90 days visa-free and will get their passports stamped on arrival.
+It is advisable for expats to double-check whether they would need a visa before planning this trip.

-One popular Japanese city that is easily accessible from South Korea, is Fukuoka.
+One popular Japanese city that is easily accessible from South Korea is Fukuoka.
 Flights from Seoul to Fukuoka take about an hour and a half and can be relatively cheap.
-Expats who have more time on their hands, or who live in the southern provinces should consider taking a ferry.
-The ferry from Busan to Fukuoka takes around three hours, is cheaper than flying, and is a unique adventure.
+Expats who have more time on their hands should consider taking a ferry.
+The ferry from Busan to Fukuoka takes around three hours, is cheaper than flying and is a unique adventure.